LilyPad Simple Power Hookup Guide

 Resources and Going Further

 Now that you know how to use the LilyPad Simple Power, you can start integrating it into your own projects.
-If you need to check out the design files for the board, you can find them in the GitHub repo.
-You can also dig into the datasheet for the MCP7383 charger IC here.
+For more information, check out the resources below:

 Check out these additional resources for more information and other project ideas.